HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 }
 ```

-Update the prey's initial state machine to eat the cheese before exiting, in `scene.tsx`:
+Update the prey's initial state machine in `scene.tsx` to eat the cheese before exiting:

 ```typescript
 AnimalStateMachine.pushStates([